navneet066/dcos-docs-site/pages/1.11/cli/install/index.md

 - You must have a separate computer that is not part of the DC/OS cluster on which you can install the CLI.
 - You must have network access from the external system hosting the CLI to the DC/OS cluster.
 - You must be able to open a command-line environment, such as Terminal, on the external system hosting the CLI.
-- You nust be able to run `cURL` program on the system hosting the CLI.
+- You must be able to run `cURL` program on the system hosting the CLI.
 If you don't have `cURL`, follow the instructions in [Install curl on Mac OSX](http://macappstore.org/curl/) to install it.
 - You must not be using the `noexec` to mount the `/tmp` directory unless you have set a `TMPDIR` environment variable to something other than the `/tmp` directory.
 Mounting the `/tmp` directory with the `noexec` option can prevent CLI operations.

 ### Installing the DC/OS CLI